top of page

 About

-I am the Dean and Chair of Literature at Outer Coast, an experimental institution of higher education in Sitka, Alaska.
+I am the Dean and Chair of Literature at Outer Coast, a new institution of higher education in Sitka, Alaska.
 I oversee the school's academic program, and I co-teach its core Indigenous Studies curriculum with Yeidikook'áa Dionne Brady-Howard and Maggie Spivey-Faulkner.
-My scholarly research is about oral tradition, the history of the imagination across cultures, and language revitalization.
-I focus especially on the Indigenous Pacific Northwest and Europe, and I am a student of languages from those two regions.
-I am a longtime (and hopefully lifelong) learner of Tlingit.
-I have the great privilege of sharing the language at Outer Coast, as well as through OCʼs online courses and in the Sitka community.
-I am currently working on a history of dreaming—how dreams are experienced, shared, and made use of in different cultures.
-I have also published essays on Tlingit oral literature and Northwest Coast visual art; on the philosophy of perception; on the European novel; and on the imagination in conditions of solitude.
-I was co-founder of the Native Cultures of the Americas Seminar at Harvard, and I am the creator of the Dream Parliament, a set of techniques for communally reimagining dreams that has been performed throughout the United States and Canada.
-I also serve on the planning committee for the biennial Sharing Our Knowledge Conference in Southeast Alaska.
+My research concerns oral tradition; language revitalization; the performing arts; and the history of dreaming and the imagination across different cultures.
+I am particularly interested in the Indigenous Pacific Northwest and Europe; I study languages from those two regions.
+I have been a learner of the Tlingit language since 2019, and I help teach many of Outer Coast's free online Tlingit classes.
+I was co-founder of the Native Cultures of the Americas Seminar at Harvard, and I am the creator of the Dream Parliament, a set of techniques for communally reimagining dreams which has been performed throughout the United States and Canada.
+I serve on the planning committee for the biennial Sharing Our Knowledge Conference in Southeast Alaska, and I am the Principal Investigator for a related National Science Foundation grant.
 I have a PhD in Comparative Literature from Princeton, and for six years I taught in New Jersey prisons with the Princeton University Prison Teaching Initiative.
 I am an Editor-at-Large at Cabinet Magazine, and I was Guest Editor of Cabinet Issue 67, on "Dreams."
 In fall 2020, I was a Visiting Critic at the Rhode Island School of Design.
 From 2017 to 2021, I was a Junior Fellow at the Harvard Society of Fellows.

 bottom of page